sorry-app/grunt-sorry-theme-deploy/README.md

 ### Options (Required)

-#### options.username
+#### options.accessToken
 Type: `String`

-This is your username/email address which you have registered to your Sorry account.
+This is your API Token which is available from within your Sorry account.

-#### options.password
-Type: `String`

-This is the password to match your username/email address.

 #### options.page or `--sorry-page`
 Type: `String`